Black Friday: 10% Off With Code BF24 + 2 Free Units for Orders of 12+ Boxes/Cans of Formula

 We examined the importance of the sleep hormone melatonin in our body's natural sleep-wake cycle.
 We took a look at if and when it is appropriate to supplement with melatonin and if it is safe for your baby.

-Melatonin is considered safe for consumption as it has not been shown to have any adverse effects, and also shows clinical benefits.
-However, when it comes to melatonin use in babies and children, a holistic approach that considers the behaviors that might be impacting sleep along with emphasizing good sleep hygiene is your first line of defense against sleep problems.
+Melatonin is generally considered safe for short-term use, but potential adverse effects and the need for further research into long-term safety should be considered.
+However, when it comes to melatonin use in babies and children, a holistic approach that considers the behaviors that might impact sleep and emphasizes good sleep hygiene is your first defense against sleep problems.

 As a parent, you want to avoid the overuse of medications unless the consumption of melatonin is medically recommended by a pediatrician for your infant.